faizan4devloper/band-landing-page/README.md

+my facing a problem with the percentage api after api hit then data will null and then i check the api gateway then its totaaly working fine and then i update the code and then it working and from starting its it null pls fixed

   import React, { useState, useEffect } from "react";
   import axios from "axios";
   import Modal from "react-modal";
   import styles from "./MainContent.module.css";